BlaineHeffron/blaineheffronportfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Blaine is a full-stack web developer and physics Ph.D. graduate with over 12 years of programming and research experience.
-He currently serves as the CTO of Algorhythmic Labs.

-His doctoral research involved areas such as signal processing, particle transport simulation, and radiation detection.
-His career highlights include developing a product to integrate open API specified products with database software integration for CData, and applying machine learning models during his Ph.D. research in neutrino physics.
+He currently works with AhaLabs, focusing on building smart contracts for EquitX and developing tooling like scaffold-stellar, building on prior contributions to js-stellar-sdk, stellar-cli, and Loam.
+His expertise spans Rust for efficient systems programming, smart contract development, and TypeScript for scalable applications.
+His doctoral research involved signal processing, particle transport simulation, and radiation detection, culminating in a recent publication using machine learning to enhance signal-to-background ratios in the PROSPECT neutrino physics experiment.

-In his most recent role, he has been engaged in technical consulting, leveraging his expertise to help various clients enhance their website functionality and improve SEO rankings.
-Notably, he was responsible for the development of a web app integrated with Google Sheets for wedding planning, which significantly streamlined event management processes.
-He is currently the lead developer for Songcraft, a game designed to help children learn to read and play music.
+Career highlights include developing products for API and database integration at CData, applying machine learning in neutrino physics, and providing technical consulting to optimize website functionality and SEO.
+Notably, he created a web app integrated with Google Sheets for wedding planning, streamlining event management.
+He serves as the lead developer for Songcraft, an educational game aiding children in learning to read and play music.

-Throughout his academic journey at the University of Tennessee and University of North Carolina, Blaine worked with multiple collaborations on neutrino physics experiments including [MAJORANA](https://www.npl.washington.edu/majorana/majorana-experiment), [PROSPECT](https://prospect.yale.edu/), and [LEGEND](https://legend-exp.org/).
-Utilizing his programming skills allowed him to provide meaningful contributions in the form of simulation and data analysis in addition to important detector development and radiation detection work.
-He also partipated in nuclear structure experiments at RIKEN and HRIBF.

 You can connect with him on [Github](https://github.com/blaineheffron) or [LinkedIn](https://linkedin.com/in/blaine-heffron).
-Reach out to him directly via his cell (843.452.8866) or email him at blaine@blaineheffron.com.
+Reach out to him directly via email at blaine@blaineheffron.com.
 {style="text-align: justify;"}